So, how does one figure out the proper size for a pair of aviator sunglasses?

 If you don't find these measurements another place to try is to turn the sunglasses upside down and look at the bottom side of the bridge - you may find those measurements there.
 Randolph Engineering places the frame size there.

 How Manufacturers Label Sunglasses Sizes

-Confused?
-Of course – the width of the sunglasses lens doesn’t really tell you much about how wide the frame is which is what most of you want to know.
+Of course - the width of the sunglasses lens doesn't really tell you much about how wide the frame is, and that is what you want to know.

 Let us help you.

 First Measure The Sunglasses Lens Size